Towards a Physics Foundation Model: Conclusion

 \section{Conclusion}

-We have demonstrated that a single transformer-based model can effectively learn and predict the dynamics of diverse physical systems without explicit physics-specific features, marking a significant step toward true Physics Foundation Models.
-GP\textsubscript{hy}T not only outperforms specialized architectures on known physics by up to an order of magnitude but, more importantly, exhibits emergent in-context learning capabilities—inferring new boundary conditions and even entirely novel physical phenomena from input prompts alone.
+We have demonstrated that a simple, general transformer-based model can effectively learn and predict the dynamics of diverse physical systems without explicit physics-specific features, marking a significant step toward true Physics Foundation Models.
+GP\textsubscript{hy}T not only outperforms other state-of-the-art multi-physics model on known physics but, more importantly, exhibits emergent in-context learning capabilities—inferring new boundary conditions and even entirely novel physical phenomena from input prompts alone.
 This ``\textit{train once, deploy anywhere}'' capability, previously exclusive to language models, opens new possibilities for physics simulation.
 Our hybrid architecture, combining a transformer-based neural differentiator with numerical integration, proves that the attention mechanism can capture complex spatiotemporal dependencies across vastly different scales.
-The model's ability to maintain physical consistency through 50-timestep rollouts, while not yet matching numerical solvers, demonstrates that learned representations can encode generalizable physical principles rather than merely memorizing dataset-specific patterns.
+The model's ability to maintain physical consistency through long-horizon rollouts, while not yet matching numerical solvers, demonstrates that learned representations can encode generalizable physical principles rather than merely memorizing dataset-specific patterns.
 The path toward a comprehensive Physics Foundation Model requires addressing current limitations: extending to 3D systems, incorporating diverse physical domains beyond fluid dynamics, and achieving variable-resolution capabilities.
 Most critically, improving long-term stability will be essential for practical engineering applications.
 Nevertheless, GP\textsubscript{hy}T establishes that the foundation model paradigm, i.e. a single pre-trained model adapting to novel tasks through context alone, is achievable for physics.
 As we scale both model capacity and training data diversity, we anticipate further emergent capabilities that could fundamentally transform how we approach computational physics, making high-fidelity simulations accessible to researchers and engineers without the traditional barriers of specialized solver development or extensive computational resources.